Forcing with Symmetric Systems of Models of Two Types: Introduction

+In this paper, we will present a higher analog of the matrix-like side conditions used by Todor\v cevi\'c and Asperó-Mota, by integrating the technology of Neeman's two-type side conditions forcing.
+Our \emph{symmetric systems of models of two types} will have strong symmetry requirements to ensure that the preservation properties of the different forcing notions that we will introduce, strengthen those of Neeman's poset.
+In particular, under suitable extra assumptions, all the forcings that we will define in this paper will be strongly proper and strongly $\aleph_1$-proper (at least in a stationary set, which is enough to ensure the preservation of $\aleph_1$ and $\aleph_2$), will have the $\aleph_3$-Knaster condition, and will preserve $2^{\aleph_1}=\aleph_2$.

+The paper is organized as follows.
+Section \ref{section-prelim} establishes the notation and provides all the necessary background in strongly proper forcing and elementary submodels.
+Section \ref{section-pure} introduces symmetric systems of models of two types, proves standard amalgamation lemmas needed for the preservation theorems, and ends with two applications: the pure side condition forcing adds an $\omega_1$-club subset of $\omega_2$ and a Kurepa tree on $\omega_2$.
+Section \ref{section-decorations} introduces the decorated version of the forcing with two-type symmetric symmetric systems, proves analogous amalgamation lemmas, which ensure the preservation of all cardinals and $2^{\aleph_1}=\aleph_2$, and ends with two applications: the forcing adds a club subset of $\omega_2$ which does not contain any infinite set from the ground model and a function on $\omega_2$ that bounds every canonical function below $\omega_3$ on a club.
+Section \ref{section-morass} introduces a variant of the decorated forcing from Section \ref{section-decorations}, which has the same preservation properties and adds a simplified $(\omega_2,1)$-morass.

-This work is part of the author's PhD thesis, under the supervision of David Asperó, to whom he is very grateful for his encouragement and for the very fruitful discussions about this topic.
+Sections \ref{section-prelim} and \ref{section-pure} are part of the author's PhD thesis (\cite{Gallart2024thesis}) at the School of Mathematics of the University of East Anglia, Norwich, England, under the supervision of David Asperó, to whom he would like to express his most sincere gratitude for his encouragement and for the very fruitful discussions about this topic.
+The author also wishes to express his gratitude to Monroe Eskew for encouraging him to expand this work, which resulted in Sections \ref{section-decorations} and \ref{section-morass}.